• Skip to primary navigation

 2. Rub olive oil on both sides of fish and sprinkle seasonings on both sides, patting down the spices into the fish.

-3. Heat grill or grill pan over medium high flame., about 400°F.
+3. Heat grill or grill pan over medium high flame., about 400°F. and add the tablespoon of oil in pan and swirl to coat.

 4. Place fish on grill, sear, and cook one side for about 2-3 minutes.